Gluten Free Living – 2014

 Bake about 5-10 minutes at 350 until butter melts and casserole is hot.

-I served Seasoned Mashed Potatoes with Chicken Fricassee with Herb Dumplings because that recipe makes its own gravy (which I dutifully ladled over top of my mashed potatoes!)
+I served Seasoned Mashed Potatoes initially with Chicken Fricassee with Herb Dumplings.
+That recipe makes its own gravy (which I dutifully ladled over top of my mashed potatoes!)

 Here’s the recipe.